msu-csc232-sp23/lab10/README.md

 ## Submission Details

-Once you have completed filling out the details in the Word document, submit this in Blackboard.
+Once you have completed filling out the details in the Word document, submit this in Microsoft Teams.

 ### Grading Rubric